4.18 Ongoing Case Planning

 5. Makes attempts to identify and include both parents and relatives in the case conference/team meeting; 1 2

-7. Includes the child's caregiver (relatiaves/fictive kin, foster and pre-adoptive parents) in case planning efforts;
+7. Includes the child's caregiver (relatives/fictive kin, foster and pre-adoptive parents) in case planning efforts;

-8. Empowers children age fourteen (14) and older in the development of their own case plan and transition planning for successful adulthood;
+8. Empowers children aged fourteen (14) and older in the development of their own case plan and transition planning for successful adulthood;

-9. Permits a child age fourteen (14) and older to designate up to two (2) additional people to participate in the case planning conference, one of whom may be designated as the child’s advisor, and when necessary, to advocate with respect to the application of the reasonable and prudent parent standard, as outlined in SOP 4.30 Normalcy for Children and Youth in Out of Home Care (Section 475 (1) (B) of the Social Security act); 3
+9. Permits a child age fourteen (14) and older to designate up to two (2) additional people to participate in the case planning conference, one (1) of whom may be designated as the child’s advisor, and when necessary, to advocate concerning the application of the reasonable and prudent parent standard, as outlined in SOP 4.30 Normalcy for Children and Youth in Out of Home Care (Section 475 (1) (B) of the Social Security act); 3

 10. Ensures full disclosure by respectful, candid discussion from the outset with all parties involved in the case planning and service provision of the following and documents the discussion in service recordings: